react-native-integrate/integrate/README.md

 yarn add react-native-integrate --dev
 ```

-## Usage

-Add the "integrate" command as a post-install script in your project's package.json:
+- Add the "integrate" command as a post-install script in your project's package.json:

 ```json
 "scripts": {